1. Cover one period of black history at a time

 Remind students that African American history, just like all history, is still being created.
 People fight for civil rights throughout the world.
 It’s good for students to realize that injustices have happened to people of all genders, races, and religions throughout the history of the world.
 Even today, we can be a part of making life better for others.

-Looking for something more hands on?
+Looking for a hands on history lesson?
 Check out my Black History Month Lessons and Pop Up Books Bundle.

 1 Comment